Read the full comprehensive report, Anatomy of a Standoff: The Occupiers of the Malheur National Wildlife Refuge Headquarters (PDF).

 This report provides mini-profiles on 30 different occupiers and allies who have been at the wildlife refuge headquarters examining their backgrounds, ideologies, and activities.
 It also analyzes the composition of the occupiers, illustrating a number of important aspects to the participants in the takeover, including:

+- The ideological backgrounds of the extremists.
 About two-thirds of the occupiers appear to have the anti-government "Patriot" movement - and more specifically, the militia wing of that movement - as their primary ideological affiliation.
 The remaining one-third of the occupiers have an anti-government ideology centered on opposition to federal regulation of public lands, a movement often referred to as the Sagebrush Rebellion or the Wise Use movement.
+Some of the occupiers also have associations with other right-wing extremist movements, such as anti-immigrant border vigilantes or the soveriegn citizien movement.
+Almost a quarter of the takeover participants hav expressed some sort of racism, anti-Semitism, or anti-Muslim bigotry.